JiahaoShen0510/JiahaoShen0510/README.md

+## Final Update:
-## The Bid Data Journey has come to the end on journey on November 2023 due to the significant career and life goals change.
+The Bid Data Journey has come to the end on journey on November 2023 due to the significant career and life goals change.

 ## Introduction